Analysis | When and how Americans started souring on the war in Afghanistan

 2010-2014: Public opinion turns sharply against the war despite bin Laden’s death

-As the war hits its 10th year, public opinion unequivocally turned against it.
-The public skepticism tracked with a tumultuous time for the war: Under Obama, the number of U.S. troops in the country hits its highest: 100,000.
+As the war hit its 10th year, public opinion unequivocally turned against it.
+The public skepticism tracked with a tumultuous time for the war: Under Obama, the number of U.S. troops in the country hits its highest point: 100,000.
 Army Sgt.
 Bowe Bergdahl got captured by the Taliban, which would lead to a high-profile prisoner swap.
 And American troops came under international criticism for mistreatment of Afghans, including an American soldier allegedly committing a mass shooting of Afghan civilians.

 Even after American troops found and killed Osama bin Laden, the al-Qaeda leader who orchestrated the 9/11 attacks, there was no big public rally for the war.
 Instead, many Americans saw that with bin Laden’s death, there was no reason to be in Afghanistan: A month later, 54 percent of Americans said the war wasn’t worth fighting, a Washington Post-ABC News poll found.
 A year later, that same survey found 66 percent of Americans opposed to the war.

 In the middle of Obama’s administration, in 2011, CBS asked an interesting question: How much longer do you want to stay in the war?
 Most said they were okay staying just a few years.
-Only 3 percent said they want to stay another 5 to 10 years.
+Only 3 percent said they want to stay another five to 10 years.

 But that didn’t mean Americans wanted to pull the plug right then.
 In 2014, as Obama prematurely announced the U.S. combat mission in Afghanistan was over, a Washington Post-ABC News survey found more people than not wanted to keep about 10,000 troops in Afghanistan “in the years ahead.”

-One thing to keep in mind: With the exception of immediately after the 9/11 attacks, there’s evidence that Americans probably didn’t have strong opinions about the Afghanistan War, in part because they may not have been paying close attention to it; the war in Iraq having pulled most of the troops and attention.
+One thing to keep in mind: With the exception of immediately after the 9/11 attacks, there’s evidence that Americans probably didn’t have strong opinions about the Afghanistan War, in part because they may not have been paying close attention to it — the war in Iraq having pulled most of the troops and attention.

 2016-on: Americans move to ‘we want out’

 The war, however, would never recover its popularity, and Americans would elect leaders to reflect that.
 In 2016, Donald Trump campaigned and won the presidency on an “America First” platform that included a promise to end U.S. troop involvement in Afghanistan.
-In 2020, as he campaigned for reelection, Trump entered a deal with the Taliban that set a date for all U.S. troops to leave on May 1, 2021.
-Critics, however, said the deal left the United States with no teeth to hold the Taliban to its parts of the bargain, including not toharbor terrorists.
+In 2020, as he campaigned for reelection, Trump entered a deal with the Taliban.
+Critics, however, said the deal left the United States with no teeth to hold the Taliban to its parts of the bargain, including not to harbor terrorists.

 Still, the Taliban deal is one of the few Trump initiatives that President Biden didn’t reverse when he came into office.
-He, like Obama and Trump, was determined to end the war, and likely aware of polling like this:
+He, like Obama and Trump, was determined to end the war and probably was aware of polling like this:

 We will see how or if American support for its longest war changes now that it concludes in such dramatic fashion.

 Americans are potentially leaving tens of thousands of Afghan allies behind in a Taliban-controlled country.
-But, as Biden argues, America also spent trillion dollars and lost thousands of lives for what was clearly a failure in nation-building.
+But, as Biden argues, the United States also spent trillion dollars and lost thousands of lives for what was clearly a failure in nation-building.